mahdisml/mahdisml/README.md

 ### Hi there 👋
-I'm AI Researcher , Designer , MobileDev (Kotlin/Java) , GameDeveloper 🚀
+I'm an (App,Game) Developer and Designer 🚀

 My Favorite Language : Kotlin